salorrego/integration-unit-testing-workshop/README.md

-# integration-unit-testing-workshop
+# Integration and Unit testing Workshop
-This repository is a workshop where you can learn about integration testing and unit testing on BE using NestJs and Postgress
+This repository is a workshop where you can learn about integration testing and unit testing on BE using NestJs and Postgres

+# Workshop is currently in progress